 Even when you’re “successfully” connected to the VPN, some of your traffic may not be routed through that connection.
 This is called a leak, and it undermines the entire point of using a VPN for privacy.

 Certain VPN clients are better than others in this regard.
-You should periodically check up on this using so-called leak tests — WebRTC Leak Test, IPLeak, DNS Leak Test, and TorGuard’s DNS Leak Test, just to name a few.
+So you should periodically check up on this using so-called leak tests : WebRTC Leak Test, IPLeak, and DNS Leak Test, just to name a few.
 Visit each test twice: once without VPN, once with VPN.
 Your IP addresses should be different both times.

 Free trials for paid services are fine.
-Unlimited free services are not.
-As with most things, you get what you pay for, and privacy is not cheap.
+But unlimited free services are not.
+So, as with most things, you get what you pay for, and privacy is not cheap.
 We always recommend paid VPNs over free.